Is erysipelas treatable? How to treat erysipelas at home

 Surgical treatment of erysipelas, photo 7

-Sensitization of the body prevents the use of antihistamines.
+Sensitization of the body is prevented by taking antihistamines.

-9) Sclerotherapy - the introduction into the affected veins of a substance that causes narrowing and resorption of the vessel - promotes the rapid healing of blisters and the healing of the inflamed skin area.
+9) Sclerotherapy - the introduction of a substance into the affected veins that causes narrowing and resorption of the vessel - promotes the rapid healing of blisters and the healing of the inflamed area of the skin.

 10) Endovasal laser coagulation - leads to the disappearance of the lumen in diseased veins, preventing the development of lymphostasis.